 Dr. Tulsky earned his medical degree from the Chicago Medical School, completed internal medicine residency training at the Michael Reese Hospital and Medical Center in Chicago and fellowship in general internal medicine at the University of Rochester School of Medicine and Dentistry.

-As of August 2020, Dr. Tulsky reported the following external relationships:
+As of November 2021, Dr. Brown reported the following external relationships:

-Dr. Tulsky serves in significant roles with the following organization, receiving reimbursement or compensation as listed:
+Dr. Brown serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

-- Alliance for Academic Internal Medicine, Program Planning Committee, without compensation.
+- Alliance for Academic Internal Medicine, Chair of Diversity, Equity & Inclusion Taskforce, Member Representative, Association of Med-Peds Program Administrators, without compensation.

 Letitia Browne-James, Ph.D., LMHC-S, NCC